Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9A

 Memory Aid

-Real-World Application
+Real-World Example

 You install a quarter-wave vertical for 40 meters without radials.
 Efficiency is poor due to high ground losses.
 You add a radial system (maybe 16-32 radials, each 1/4 wavelength long).
 The radials create a low-resistance ground plane, reducing losses.
 Your antenna efficiency improves significantly - more of your power is radiated instead of lost in the ground.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Ground radials, Vertical antenna, Efficiency, Ground losses
+Ground radials Vertical antenna Efficiency Ground losses

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9A topic.